urbit/urbit/README.md

 time involves creating keys; some of it involves downloading code over Urbit itself.
 Go get a cup of coffee.
 Or a beer.

-Wait until you see a prompt, either
+Wait until you see a prompt, something like

       ~fintud-macrep:talk()

 or

       ~fintud-macrep:dojo>

-and then press \^D to quit.

 Your urbit is launched!
 Ladies and gentlemen, we are floating in space.